codemagic-ci-cd/codemagic-docs/content/knowledge-base/flutter-shader-generation.md

 {{<notebox>}}

 1. Please note that the flutter profile mode is only on actual iOS/Android Devices.
 It might not run properly on the simulator/emulator.
 You can check the official Flutter documentation for the flutter profile mode [here](https://github.com/flutter/flutter/wiki/Flutter%27s-modes).
-2. You can refer to the FAQ's related to Flutter shader compilation [here](https://docs.flutter.dev/perf/shader#frequently-asked-questions).
+2. You can refer to the FAQs related to Flutter shader compilation [here](https://docs.flutter.dev/perf/shader#frequently-asked-questions).
    {{</notebox>}}